 - Staff supported people and encouraged them, where they were able, to be as independent as possible.
 For example, people were encouraged to shower and dress independently. - Care staff informed us that they always prompted people to remain active and carry out any personal care tasks for themselves, such as brushing their teeth and hair and mobilising around the service.
-One person told us, "I just ask them [staff] and they do what I want." - People we spoke with thought they were well cared for and treated with respect and dignity, and had their independence promoted.
-One person told us, "The staff are very kind." - People's privacy and dignity was protected, and we saw staff knocking on doors before entering and talking with people in a respectful manner.
+A member of staff told us, "We encourage people to keep up their day to day things that they would have done before, it helps them." - People we spoke with thought they were well cared for and treated with respect and dignity, and had their independence promoted.
+One person told us, "They [staff] are all very good to me." - People's privacy and dignity was protected, and we saw staff knocking on doors before entering and talking with people in a respectful manner.